Blendify/blender-manual/trunk/blender_docs/manual/editors/uv_image/uv_editing/applying_image.rst

 To render an image however, you must:

-- create a Material for the object, and
+- Create a Material for the object, and
 - tell Blender to use the UV Textures on faces when rendering.

 To create a Material, you have to click *Add New* Material in the Shading context.